mmomtchev/magickwand.js/README.md

 I have tried to be as verbose as possible throughout the `Magick++.i` file - you should start there.
 ImageMagick is a very complex C++ project with 30 years history and it probably uses every single feature of SWIG that might be needed in a Node.js addon.
 Look at the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, lists), remember to check the ImageMagick header file for the original C++ function and then you can use its SWIG interface as a starting point in your project.

 There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).

+The tutorial, just like everything else, is still a work-in-progress, but like everything else, you may find it usable.

+## Known to be broken at the moment

+* Parts of the vector drawing API
+* Rebuilding when installing on Windows works only with VS 2022 + Node.js >= 18.0
+* Functors and iterators

 ## Asynchronous mode

 I intend to fully merge the current NAPI support in SWIG before starting the asynchronous mode support.